Ama Dablam Base Camp Trek

 The Ama Dablam base camp trek is the most popular trekking located in the Everest region in Nepal.
 Ama Dablam means “Mother’s necklace”; the long ridges on each side like the arms of a mother (ama) protecting her child, and the hanging glacier thought of as the dablam, the traditional double-pendant containing pictures of the gods, worn by women.

 Majestic Ama Dablam dominates the eastern sky for anyone trekking to Mount Everest.
 Moreover, you can see the tallest mountains, brilliant landscapes, the high mountain valley highest human inhabitants with ancient Buddhist monasteries.
 The best of Ama Dablam base camp hikes is possible combines together with the most renowned base camp Everest.
 Journey to Everest excursion is an opportunity to experience Sherpa hospitality, their lifestyles, and tradition.

 A trek to ama Dablam base camp is in Sagarmatha national park (listed in UNESCO world heritage sites) is an outstanding tour to see the highest mountains in the world.
 In addition, expedition Ama Dablam is a top most popular expedition in the Himalayas.
 From the Ama Dablam expedition, Tourists can notice the most beautiful sight of Mount Everest at 8,848m, Lhotse, Cho Oyu, Makalu, and many other world’s 8,000-meter mountains in a single line.

 Everest Icefall glacier with huge ice pinnacles soaring to unbelievable height before reaching the Basecamp.
-Furthermore, it is suitable for all age walkers looking for something a little more challenging and energetic.
+Furthermore, it is suitable for every age hikers looking for something a little more challenging and energetic.
 Our program always includes rest days and builds up gradually, in order to acclimatize to the altitude.